espressif/esp-idf/docs/en/api-reference/system/intr_alloc.rst

 Non-shared interrupts can be either level- or edge-triggered.
 Shared interrupts can only be level interrupts due to the chance of missed interrupts when edge interrupts are used.

-For example, let's say DevA and DevB share an interrupt.
+For example, let us say DevA and DevB share an interrupt.
 DevB signals an interrupt, so INT line goes high.
 The ISR handler calls code for DevA but does nothing.
 Then, ISR handler calls code for DevB, but while doing that, DevA signals an interrupt.
 DevB's ISR is done, it clears interrupt status for DevB and exits interrupt code.
 Now, an interrupt for DevA is still pending, but because the INT line never went low, as DevA kept it high even when the interrupt for DevB was cleared, the interrupt is never serviced.

 .. only:: esp32 or esp32s3

-  Multicore issues
+  Multicore Issues
   ----------------

   Peripherals that can generate interrupts can be divided in two types: